MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMWindowsMobileDeploymentType.md

 ## EXAMPLES

 > [!NOTE]
 > Configuration Manager CmdLets must be run from the Configuration Manager site drive.
-For more information see the [getting started documentation](https://docs.microsoft.com/en-us/powershell/sccm/overview).
+For more information, see the [getting started documentation](https://docs.microsoft.com/powershell/sccm/overview).

 ### Example 1: Add a deployment type using the pipeline